 This program will allow students to further their Biology degree through additional course requirements with greater course expectations and a higher degree of research in the form of a project.
 The in-depth research project will prepare students for admission to graduate schools and/or professional work.

 Students may apply for entry into the program after completing the first and second year Biology major program requirements but before they are awarded a BSc degree in Biology.
 However, interested students are encouraged to seek out information and advice on the honours program from Biology faculty or an Advisor as early as possible in their coursework, and to apply to the honours program at the earliest possible entry date.

-60 credits of coursework, including all lower-level Biology major program requirements, with a minimum 3.33 cumulative GPA.
+60 credits of coursework, including all lower-level Biology major program requirements, with a minimum GPA of 3.33.

 How to apply

-Once a student has the entrance requirements, they are eligible to apply for entry into the Biology Honours program.
+Once students have the entrance requirements, they are eligible to apply for entry into the Biology Honours program.
 Students will be required to identify a faculty advisor who is willing to supervise the research project.
 Students can also be admitted if they identify a research supervisor from outside the department who would need to be approved by the department.
-In this case, a faculty advisor would be assigned to monitor the progress of the student in the program.
+In this case, a faculty advisor would be assigned to monitor the progress of students in the program.

 Students are encouraged to approach a departmental faculty member appropriate to their research interests by the end of the second year of their Biology program.
 Students must complete the Biology Honours